 - It may fade or become yellowish with time and in direct sunlight.
 As such, it is not suitable for outdoor usage as constant sunlight exposure can cause it to discolour quickly.

 - Vinyl flooring is susceptible to chemical stains when it comes in contact with rubber.
 Contact with rubber.
 This may lead to the discolouring and tarnishing of the flooring.

 Vinyl flooring is one of the most economical yet modish and elegant types of flooring which you can use for your interiors.
 It gives you a comprehensive selection of styles, colours, and textures to choose from.

 If you keep a few cleaning and maintenance tips in mind, you can rest assured that the vinyl floor will last for years to come.

 Why use vinyl flooring?

-Vinyl flooring is a versatile and durable flooring option that gives you the appearance of a wood floor at a much reasonable price.
-It comes in a variety of colors, designs, textures, and types.
+Vinyl flooring is a versatile and durable flooring option that gives you the appearance of a wood floor at a much more reasonable price.
+It comes in a variety of colours, designs, textures, and types.
 It is highly water-resistant, easy to clean and manage, and can last for years if maintained properly.

 What is the difference between vinyl and laminate Floors?